miafranks/proteomics_protocols/tube_gel_digest_normal.md

     * 1000 -
     * 200 -
     * 20 -
+* Serological pippette - 25ml, 100ml tips
+* New bottles for solutions need to be rinsed with LCMS grade H2O

 ### Chemicals
 Make everything in LCMS (Liquid Chromatography Mass Spectroscopy) grade H2O, use only LCMS grade solvents<br>